martinmcconnell/fyp-doc/notes.md

 In the early 1990s, the first peer-to-peer file sharing networks began to emerge, allowing users to share and download files directly from each other's computers.
 This proved to be a popular and efficient way to share files, but it also led to the widespread sharing of copyrighted material, which sparked controversy and legal battles.

 In recent years, peer-to-peer technology has continued to evolve and is now used in a variety of applications, including social networking, streaming video, and distributed computing.
-It is also a key component of blockchain technology, which allows decentralized networks to operate without a central authority.
+It is also a key component of blockchain technology, which allows decentralised networks to operate without a central authority.

 Overall, peer-to-peer technology has a rich history and continues to play a significant role in the development of networking and computing technology.

 ## Interplanetary File System
-The Interplanetary File System, or IPFS, is a decentralized, peer-to-peer protocol for sharing and storing files.
+The Interplanetary File System, or IPFS, is a decentralised, peer-to-peer protocol for sharing and storing files.
 It was developed by Protocol Labs, a research, development, and deployment laboratory, in 2015.

 IPFS is based on the concept of distributed hash tables (DHTs), which allow nodes in a network to store and retrieve data based on a unique identifier known as a "hash."
 This allows IPFS to distribute and replicate data across multiple nodes, making it more resilient and efficient than traditional centralized systems.

-Since its launch, IPFS has gained a significant amount of interest and adoption in the blockchain and decentralized web communities.
+Since its launch, IPFS has gained a significant amount of interest and adoption in the blockchain and decentralised web communities.
 It has also been used in a variety of applications, including file sharing, content distribution, and distributed computing.

-Overall, the development of IPFS has been an important advancement in decentralized, peer-to-peer technology, and it continues to be an active area of research and development.
+Overall, the development of IPFS has been an important advancement in decentralised, peer-to-peer technology, and it continues to be an active area of research and development.

 ### Content Identifier and Distributed Hash Tables
-Content identifiers, or CIDs, are unique identifiers used by the Interplanetary File System (IPFS) to identify and locate data in a decentralized network.
+Content identifiers, or CIDs, are unique identifiers used by the Interplanetary File System (IPFS) to identify and locate data in a decentralised network.
 They are based on the concept of distributed hash tables (DHTs), which allow nodes in a network to store and retrieve data based on a unique identifier known as a "hash."

 CIDs are a key component of IPFS, as they allow users to access and share data without the need for a central authority or server.
 They are also used to ensure that data is stored and accessed in a consistent and reliable manner across the network.

 CIDs are typically represented as a string of characters that begin with "Qm" followed by a series of numbers and letters.
 They are generated using a cryptographic hash function, which ensures that they are unique and cannot be easily tampered with.

-Overall, CIDs are an essential part of the IPFS protocol and enable its decentralized, peer-to-peer nature.
+Overall, CIDs are an essential part of the IPFS protocol and enable its decentralised, peer-to-peer nature.

 ### Kubo (Golang on IPFS)
 go-ipfs, now called Kubo, is an implementation of the Interplanetary File System (IPFS) written in the Go programming language.
-It is a decentralized, peer-to-peer protocol for sharing and storing files, and it is designed to be scalable, efficient, and secure.
+It is a decentralised, peer-to-peer protocol for sharing and storing files, and it is designed to be scalable, efficient, and secure.

 go-ipfs is developed and maintained by Protocol Labs, the creators of IPFS.
 It is open-source and available on GitHub, allowing anyone to contribute to its development or use it in their own projects.